 SVT is the most common heart rhythm problem in children.
-It occurs in as many as one in 250 otherwise healthy children.
+It occurs in as many as 1 in 250 otherwise healthy children.

-Sometimes SVT goes away on its own early in life.
-If SVT is active after the first year of life, the chance that it will go away on its own is low.
+Sometimes, SVT goes away on its own early in life.
+If your child has SVT after age 1, the chance that it will go away on its own is low.

-Brief episodes are generally well tolerated, meaning they don’t bother the person much.
+Short episodes usually don’t bother the person much.
 But if the fast heartbeat continues too long, the heart can become fatigued, which can be dangerous.

-Evaluation for a heart rhythm problem usually happens after the patient (or caregiver) notices a racing heart beat.
-There are many different causes of racing heartbeat.
-So it is important to have a heart doctor confirm the diagnosis of SVT and discuss treatment options.
+Tests for a heart rhythm problem usually happen after your child (or a caregiver) notices a fast heartbeat.
+There are many different causes of a fast heartbeat.
+It is important to have a heart doctor (cardiologist) confirm the diagnosis of SVT and discuss treatment options.

 Children with SVT don’t always need treatment.
-In general, those with infrequent, well-tolerated SVT may simply be monitored.
-Those with more symptoms may take medications that can decrease the frequency of episodes.
+In general, those with SVT that doesn’t happen often and is well tolerated may simply need to be monitored.
+Those with more symptoms may take medicines that can decrease the frequency of episodes.
 There are also procedures that, in most cases, can cure the rhythm problem.